CogGrinder/Fortran-Stencil-Microbenchmarks/README.md

 To do on 06/04 :
 - [ ] implement an actual second benchmark, array type to be determined
-    - [ ] implement a library version of 2 dummy benchmarks
+    - [X] implement a library version of 2 dummy benchmarks
-        - [ ] decide : do we make different versions of the computation in a module and insert it into the SUBROUTINE TEST_BENCH - renamed BENCHMARK ?
+        - [X] decide : do we make different versions of the computation in a module and insert it into the SUBROUTINE TEST_BENCH - renamed BENCHMARK ?
+        - answer : module does not work, going back to main.f90
 - [ ] fix bench
     - [ ] fix stencil
     - [ ] fix "preheating" cache and check constant results
+        - [X] attempted fix that uses fixed stencil size in a computation - may be improved upon, L3 PAPI misses still irregular at 128*1024 size and 1024 iterations
     - [ ] sanity check, especially if preheating cache does not work
         - [ ] implement 2D bench
 - [ ] -> once bench is fixed, do the allocatable version of the baseline code